where is fashion at with natural black hair?

-Put aside Miuccia's Prada's perfectly crafted pink creations that sauntered down the runway at last week's show at Via Fogazzaro, the real scene stealer was Dominican stunner Lineisy Montero, so new there's no profile on models.com, barely a trace on Google and extensive internet trawling suggests this might have been her first major show.
+Put aside Miuccia's Prada's perfectly crafted pink creations that sauntered down the runway at last week's show at Via Fogazzaro, the real scene stealer was Dominican stunner Lineisy Montero.
+She's so new that with no profile on models.com and barely a trace on Google, extensive internet trawling suggests this might have been her first major show.

 Prada remains one of the most coveted shows for a model to walk.
 Jourdan Dunn's 2008 Prada debut as the brand's first black catwalk star since Naomi Campbell in 97, was pivotal in the South London-born supermodel's career.

 For the faithful Prada disciples watching the live stream, it was love at first sight for newcomer Lineisy.
 A barrage of favorable comments flooded onto Lineisy's newly created Fashion Spot page, celebrating her exclusive for the Italian powerhouse.
 Fans are already calling for her to bag the coveted campaign come next season.